d7prasad/angularJsCrashCourse/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+#Commands Used for this project

+1. npm --version - to check the npm installed or not.

+1. sudo npm install -g @angular/cli - to install angular cli globally

+1. ng --version - to check our angular client installed correctly.

+1. ng new angular-crash-todolist - This will create a new angularjs app

+1. sudo ng serve --open

+> To create a component

+1. ng generate component components/Todos

+1. Generate todo as a own component - ng g c components/TodoItem

+>To create a service

+1. ng g s services/Todo

+> To import a new module into Angular(e.g: Http)

+1. in app.module.ts -> import HttpClientModule.

+1. And add an entry under imports